-We believe that educating our customers is one of the most important things we do.
+We believe that educating our customers and helping them learn WordPress is one of the most important things we do.
 It empowers our clients, makes them smarter, and ultimately makes it so that we can focus more time on building our business and providing more value through our products and services.
 That’s why I decided to compile this list of the best places to learn WordPress online.

 They vary in price (some are free) and experience level needed, but all of them will help you get a few steps closer to dominating WordPress and making it a tool in your arsenal, instead of a thorn in your side.